 Current Committee Members

-Associate Professor of English Language, University of Leeds
+Professor of the Psychology of Language, University of Copenhagen

 Charlotte Selleck, Meetings Secretary